 Today’s Reading: 1 Samuel 1 & Psalm 67

 1 Samuel starts with the story of Hannah, which I find in direct contrast to Naomi’s story.
 When Naomi found herself without her sons and without grandchildren, she felt sorry for herself and blamed God for the pain life had dealt her.
-What is missing from the book of Ruth is Naomi’s prayer life.
+Where is Naomi’s prayer life?
 Did she call on God?
-Did she ask God for the desires of her heart?
 Even after Ruth gave birth to Obed, we hear the women in Bethlehem praising God but the author leaves out Naomi’s praise.
 We know she found great joy in caring for her grandson but did she spend as much time thanking God as she had blaming God and taking pity on herself?

 Hannah was just as grief stricken to be without children as Naomi was to have lost hers.
 But what we see in Hannah’s story is a woman who prayed to God and her prayers were answered.
 Her story teaches us how to pray and reveals the heart behind her prayers.

 Hannah was barren and wanted to have a baby so she prayed to God.
 Scripture says Hannah prayed “out of great anguish and sorrow” (1 Samuel 1:16).
 I’ve read this story many times and have always been able to relate to Hannah’s heart because of my own struggle with infertility before I was healed.
 But one day, while again reading through this first chapter of 1 Samuel, God graciously showed me something different in Hannah’s story.